Splinter (Teenage Mutant Ninja Turtles): 2012 animated series

 In the 2012 series, Splinter is again introduced as Hamato Yoshi, voiced by Hoon Lee.
 His relationship with Oroku Saki is mostly intact, with the Hamato and Foot Clans later revealed to have had a long-term conflict with each other.
 Despite being raised as brothers, both Yoshi and Saki become rivals due to their affection for Tang Shen, and Saki wishes to discredit Yoshi in front of her.
 Yoshi loses his temper by mistake and the altercation forever destroyed their relationship, culminating with Saki learning of his true heritage and starting a battle that burns down the Hamato Clan monastery, indirectly killing Shen and, seemingly, Shen and Yoshi's daughter, Miwa.

 After moving to New York City, Yoshi has just purchased four pet turtles when he stumbles upon an exchange in an alley between two Kraang droids.
 Seeking to silence Yoshi before he can share what he has seen, a fight ensues and the canister the droids have been carrying smashes open, splashing both Yoshi and his turtles with a mutagen.
 After stepping on a black rat in an alley, Yoshi mutates while the Turtles take on human characteristics.
 Realizing he can no longer live a normal life, he retreats to the New York sewers, where he raises the turtles as sons and teaches them ninjutsu.
-Compared to his earlier counterparts, he is very strict in this series.

 Splinter's sons, along with their new friend April O'Neil, soon become involved in the conflict with both of Splinter's old enemies, the Shredder and the Kraang.
 Reluctantly allowing the group to get involved, Splinter appoints Leonardo as their leader and continues to offer counsel and lessons as they engage various foes.
 Recognizing great sensitivity in April, he begins training her as a kunoichi and comes to regard her with a fatherly fondness.
 Splinter ventures from his lair on only two occasions.
 The first is when he falls under the control of the Rat King, who attempts to persuade him to forsake his humanity and embrace the life of a rat.
 Splinter eventually breaks free with the Turtles' help and defeats the Rat King.
 The second is when Shredder kidnaps April and lures Splinter to his stronghold for a final confrontation.
 Splinter overpowers Shredder's men and engages his old foe.
 Shredder reveals that Splinter's daughter, Miwa, had not died and that Shredder had taken her and raised her as his own.
 Splinter nearly defeats Shredder, only to be attacked by Miwa; Miwa, whose name is now Karai, has been taught, by Shredder, that Splinter is responsible for her mother's death.